yash-sharma1/docs-site/docs/list_instruction.md

 ![workflow](./assets/listing-workflow.jpg)

 ## 1. Issue Tokens on Binance Chain
-Please refer to this [issue doc](issue.md) to learn about how to issue your own asset on Binance Chain.
+Please refer to this [token issue doc](tokens.md) to learn about how to issue your own asset on Binance Chain.

 ## 2. Submit Proposal